 The John Foster and Janet Dulles Rooms replicate the study and living room of the Dulles home in Washington D.C. as it was during the time John Foster Dulles (1888-1959) served as Secretary of State under President Eisenhower.
 The living room is filled with Chippendale couches, Sheraton chairs, and eighteenth-century tables and chests.
 The room also contains many artifacts given to Dulles while Eisenhower was in office, such as a vase from West German Chancellor Konrad Adenauer, an engraved cigarette case from Queen Elizabeth II and the Duke of Edinburgh, and an oriental screen from Korean President Sygman Rhee.
 The study contains Dulles's vintage 1750 desk, books from the Dulles family library, paintings, and a Korean oak tree coffee table.

 The Ransom Center maintains a room dedicated to El Paso artist and author Tom Lea (1907-2001), known for his landscapes and Texas-Mexican border art.
 The room's facsimile exhibition tracing Lea's artistic and literary contributions is complemented by a rotating display of original paintings.
 See also Art and Art History

 The Lundell Library contains over six thousand volumes of rare botanical books and journals, some dating from the eighteenth century, collected by C. L. and Amelia Lundell (his dates 1907-1994).
 The colonial furnishings, many of which are antiques, were purchased by the Lundells in Williamsburg, Virginia.
 See also History of Science.

 The dominant theme of the Cora Maud Oneal Room is nineteenth century revivals and interpretations of French palace furniture designed and produced during the reigns of Louis XIV, Louis XV, and Louis XVI.
 These pieces, which reflect the collecting tastes of Cora Maud Oneal (1892-1999) and her husband, former Texas state senator Ben G. Oneal, formerly furnished their home in Wichita Falls.
 The interior includes a settee and six chairs upholstered in Gobelin tapestry with gilt carved frames, ca. 1800-1810, and a magnificent Boulle center table, ca. 1810.

 Paintings by Kelly Stevens, William Henry Huddle, Valentín de Zubiaurre, Eugene LePoitevin, and Angel Caraveille are displayed on the walls of the Kelly Stevens Room.
 Native Texan Kelly Stevens (1896-1991), deaf from age five, was an artist and art teacher who studied in Spain with deaf painter Valentin de Zubiaurre in the 1920s.
 Stevens collected visual and decorative art, artifacts, and religious art from Europe and the Americas.
-The collection's furniture includes a mahogany empire sofa, a Louis XVI commode, and a nineteenth-century German table with a hexagonal top and elaborately carved legs.
+The collection's furniture includes a mahogany empire sofa, a Louis XVI commode, and a 19th century German table with a hexagonal top and elaborately carved legs.

 The Willoughby-Blake Room was established by Clara Pope Willoughby (1902-1985) and her husband Ray Willoughby in memory of Mrs. Willoughby's aunt, Ruth Starr Blake (1880-1969), a direct descendent of James Harper Starr, who was Secretary of the Treasury for the Republic of Texas.
 Included in the Blake Collection are Texian Campaigne china, ca. 1840, one of the finest private collections of silver by English silversmith Hester Bateman, Steuben and Waterford crystal, Fulton and Jesuit tea services, a collection of Wedgwood silhouettes of kings, and a large number of Battersea boxes, ca. 1756.
 Also on display in this room are items from the collection of Mrs. E. E. Sheffield, including an oblong mahogany Georgian banquet table, ca. 1780, and Hepplewhite chairs, ca. 1770.